twistlock/docs/api/descriptions/authenticate/renew_get.md

 ### cURL Request

-The following curl command retrieves a new access token using an old access token:
+The following cURL command retrieves a new access token using an old access token.

 ```bash
 $ curl -k \